 Getting to Know Your Soul דע את נפשך begins to explain the general structure of the abilities in the soul, by showing how the intellect can be built for the purpose of improving the character traits.
-The first part of the book explains the basic elements of fire-wind-water-earth.
+The first part of the book explains the basic elements of fire-wind-water-earth which correspond to the four fundamental traits in the personality.
+Fire causes conceit and anger.
+Wind cause excessive chatter.
+Water causes pursuit of pleasure.
+And earth causes laziness and depression.
+Each person has a unique mixture of these elements, with some being more dominant than others.
 The second part explains the thirteen basic faculties of the soul.
+By understanding these faculties, we can develop them and align our personalities with the will of Hashem.
+Each individual has unique characteristics, as well, but we must first understand the human soul in general before working with the specifics of each individual.

 In contrast to the first three sefarim, the series “Getting to Know Your Thoughts” דע את מחשבותיך and “Utilizing Your Knowledege” דע את דעתך explain how one clarifies the character traits at their root, in a fundamental manner.
 The sefer “Getting to Know Your Imagination” דע את דמיונך explains the bridge between the intellect and the character traits, which is the very concept of medameh, imagination, comparing, resembling.